Segment Any Text: A Universal Approach for Robust, Efficient and Adaptable Sentence Segmentation: Appendix

 \paragraph{Training of \modeloursft.} In our supervised mixture stage, we continue training \modelours using the same context window of $256$.
 The training data now consists of sentence-segmented text, and we train \modeloursft predicting sentence-ending tokens.

 For each language, we corrupt the data in two ways.
 In the first, we lowercase and remove all punctuation tokens.
 This aims to roughly emulate the output of an automatic speech recognition (ASR) system.
-In the second, we lowercase all text with probability $0.5$, remove all punctuation with probability $0.5$, and duplicate punctuation (\eg changing ! to !!!) with geometric distribution scaling with the number of duplications (\ie doubling with probability $0.5$, tripling with probability $0.25$, \etc).
+In the second, we lowercase all text with probability $0.5$, remove all punctuation with probability $0.5$, duplicate punctuation (\eg changing ! to !!!) with geometric distribution scaling with the number of duplications (\ie doubling with probability $0.5$, tripling with probability $0.25$, \etc), and join sentences without a whitespace with probability $0.1$ (or with a space for the four languages which do not generally use a whitespace to split sentences, see Table~\ref{tab:dataset-summary}.)
 This aims to emulate user-generated text.

 We generally pack sentences into chunks.
 For the uncorrupted sentences and sentences corrupted with the first scheme, we pack until each chunk fully fills up the model's context window.
 For our second corruption scheme, we include $s$ sentences in each block, where $s$ is drawn from the same geometric distribution as used before.